Ted Lewis (musician): Career

-By 1919, Lewis was leading his own band, and had a recording contract with Columbia Records, which marketed him as their answer to the Original Dixieland Jass Band who recorded for Victor records.
+By 1919, Lewis was leading his own band with whom he starred in the Broadway musical revue The Greenwich Village Follies of 1919.
+He had a recording contract with Columbia Records, which marketed him as their answer to the Original Dixieland Jass Band that recorded for Victor records.
 For a time (as the company did with Paul Whiteman) Columbia gave him a special record label featuring his picture.

 At the start of the 1920s, he was being promoted as one of the leading lights of the mainstream form of jazz popular at the time.
 Although Lewis's clarinet style became increasingly corny, he certainly knew what good clarinet playing sounded like, for he hired musicians like Benny Goodman, Jimmy Dorsey, Frank Teschemacher, and Don Murray to play clarinet in his band.
 Over the years his band also included jazz greats Muggsy Spanier on trumpet and George Brunies on trombone.
 Ted Lewis's band was second only to the Paul Whiteman band in popularity during the early 1920s, and arguably played a more authentic form of jazz with less pretension than Whiteman.

 Lewis recorded for Columbia from 1919 to 1933.
 Subsequently, he recorded for Decca from 1934 through the 1940s.
 In 1932, Lewis recorded "In a Shanty in Old Shanty Town", which he had performed in the film The Crooner with his orchestra.
 The recording reached number one in radio polls and remained there for ten weeks.

 One of Lewis's most memorable songs was "Me and My Shadow" with which he frequently closed his act.
-Around 1928, Lewis noticed an usher named Eddie Chester mimicking his movements during his act.
+Around 1928, Lewis noticed an African-American usher named Eddie Chester mimicking his movements during his act.
 He hired Chester to follow him on stage as his shadow during "Me and My Shadow".
-Chester was followed by four African-American shadows, the most famous being Charles "Snowball" Whittier, making Ted Lewis one of the first prominent white entertainers to showcase African-American performers (arguably in stereotypical ways) onstage, on film, and eventually on network television.
+Chester was the first of five African-American shadows, the most famous being Charles "Snowball" Whittier, whom Lewis would address on stage as "Charlie".
+Thus Ted Lewis was one of the first prominent white entertainers to showcase African-American performers (arguably in stereotypical ways) on stage, on film, and eventually on network television.